Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Prepare_Storage_Nodes.md

 Prepare a storage node before rebuilding it.

 **IMPORTANT:** All of the output examples may not reflect the cluster status where this operation is being performed.
 For example, if this is a rebuild in place then ceph components will not be reporting down, versus a failed node rebuild.

-## Step 1 - Check the status of Ceph.
+## Step 1 - Check the status of Ceph

 1. Check the OSD status, weight, and location: